rseragon/rseragon.github.io/_posts/2024-03-15-battle-backend-1.md

 This is where we fall in the pit.
 Java released in 1996, almost 28 years as of 2024.
 In 1996, the maximum amount of RAM a PC could hold is around 4 GB[^32-bit], right now, with the advent of 64-bit processors the capacity has exponentially increased to 4PB[^64-bit].

-I would proclaim that solution built 3 decades ago aren't viable for problems that are present right now.
-So, to use a older paradigm just because everyone is using it, is just like living in a delusion that an AI won't take over your job.
+I would proclaim that the solutions built 3 decades ago aren't viable for problems that are present right now.
+So, to use a older paradigm just because everyone is using it, is just like living in a delusion that an AI won't take over your job!

 # Benching languages